edbentley/replay/website/docs/native-sprites.md

 All Native Sprites must define an `id` prop.
 :::

-You can then call your Native Sprite within other Custom Sprites:
+You can then call your Native Sprite within other Custom or Mutable Sprites:

 ```js
 import { MyWidget } from "./my-widget";